jdost/homelab-manifests/postgresql/README.md

   what I am doing per environment
 - I included the general grafana dashboard for the operator, this expects the grafana-operator to be available
+- In the examples, the `basic_with_minio_backup.yaml` shows a way to set up streaming wal archives to a local minio deployment (uses a SecretRequest) to document the secret